sandy-pj2007/spider_softwaretasks/part_2/output/SandyaParthiban_106125103_task_1.md

 1. Missing cleanup of the license subsystem state.
 2. Lack of AFL++ compiler instrumentation.

 After applying these fixes, AFL++ successfully performed guided fuzzing and generated additional coverage.
-Source-code review also identified a potential stack buffer overflow in the Override chunk processing logic, making it a promising vulnerability candidate for further investigation.
+Source-code review also identified a potential stack buffer overflow in the Override chunk processing logic, making it a promising vulnerability candidate for further investigation.AFL++ was executed for some minutes using the generated seed corpus.
+During execution, AFL++ expanded the corpus from 1 initial seed to many interesting test cases and discovered additional execution paths.
+No crashes were observed during the fuzzing session.